Steinfeld

 History

-The parish church in Radlach and the name of today's main town were first mentioned in the ducal deed in 1267/68.
-This property register also shows the relatively low agricultural usability of today's municipal area.
-Steinfeld was also at a disadvantage compared to the neighboring traffic hubs Greifenburg and Sachsenburg in terms of traffic and thus trade.
+The parish church in Radlach and the name of today's main town of the community were first mentioned in documents in 1267/68 in the ducal Urbar.
+This inventory also shows the relatively low agricultural usability of today's municipal area.
+Steinfeld was also at a disadvantage for traffic and thus trade compared to the neighboring traffic junctions of Greifenburg and Sachsenburg.

-For the economic development of Steinfeld from the 15th century the mining industry - initially the mining of washed gold and precious metals, later also iron processing - was decisive.
-From the late Middle Ages onwards, mining led to the settlement of trades whose buildings still determine the appearance of the market today (Singerhof, Neustein Castle, the Porcia family's caretaker's house on Hauptstrasse).
-However, mining activities suffered setbacks as early as 1600.
-As a result, the place lost its market infrastructure over the centuries and sank again into a village.
-At the time of the First World War, mining finally stopped completely.
+From the 15th century onwards, the mining industry – initially the mining of white gold and precious metals, and later also iron processing – was decisive for the economic development of Steinfeld.
+From the late Middle Ages, mining led to the settlement of trades whose buildings still determine the appearance of the market today (Singerhof, Neustein Castle, the Porcia family administration house on the main street).
+However, mining activity suffered setbacks as early as 1600.
+As a result, the place lost its market infrastructure over the centuries and sank back into a village.
+By the time of the First World War, mining finally ceased completely.

-The construction of the railroad (Drautalbahn) from the late 19th century and the associated settlement of wood processing companies brought the community back to life, which culminated in the AVE furniture factory, which existed from 1932 to 1986 and employed up to 270 people.
-In the course of the 20th century, summer tourism and gastronomy also developed into important economic sectors in the municipality.
+The railway construction (Drautalbahn) from the late 19th century and the associated settlement of wood processing companies brought the community an upswing, which culminated with the furniture factory AVE, which existed from 1932 to 1986 and employed up to 270 people.
+In the course of the 20th century, summer tourism and gastronomy also developed into important economic sectors in the community.

-The present parish was formed in 1850.
-Apart from the assignment of smaller parts of the area to Greifenburg in 1973, its expansion has not changed since then.
-Steinfeld was granted fairground privileges as early as 1680, and an official survey of the market community took place in 1930.
+Today's parish was formed in 1850.
+Apart from the cession of smaller parts of the territory to Greifenburg in 1973, it has not changed since then.
+Steinfeld was granted annual fair privileges as early as 1680, and an official elevation to the status of a market town took place in 1930.

 Culture and sights